 Service but DO NOT serve.

 A contract is a great tool in the hands of the customer and the contractor alike.
 In a way it makes us equal through the duration of the project.
 We promise the customer our labour to apply some materials, in exchange for money.
 And yet I have witnessed a ton of subservient behaviour by painters and other trades people.
 This is mostly in higher end homes and very expensive Toronto neighbourhoods.
-There is no need for that and it makes your customer uncomfortable.
+Maybe it’s the fear of the review for the painters but there is no need for that and it makes your customer uncomfortable.
 In our Painting Company we foster a culture of professionalism and self respect.
-We are all equally important and we expect the same from our customers.
+We are all equally important and we expect and get respect from our customers.
 Painters are not the help, they are contractors or the contractor’s representatives at the job site.

 Ecopainting is a Painting Contractor servicing the painting needs of GTA residents.